Lawsuits, integrity commissioner investigations, ombudsman reports, and more.

 February 25, 2013: The City’s compliance audit committee decides not to call in a special prosecutor to press charges against Ford, effectively letting him off the hook.

-Medical Officer of Health (Integrity Investigation Request)
+Medical Officer of Health (Integrity Investigation)

 April 29, 2012: It’s the day before Dr. David McKeown, Toronto’s medical officer of health, is set to recommend to the City’s Board of Health that councillors consider lowering speed limits across Toronto in order to improve road safety.
 Rob and Doug Ford, on their Sunday radio talk show, take the opportunity to lash out at the proposal.
 The mayor calls the idea “nuts, nuts, nuts,” and McKeown’s $290,000 salary “ridiculous.”
 Doug Ford wonders aloud, “Why does he [that is, McKeown] even have a job?”

 May 3, 2012: Councillor John Filion (Ward 23, Willowdale), chair of the Toronto Board of Health, tells reporters he will file a complaint with the integrity commissioner if both Fords don’t apologize for their comments.
+They do not.

 Conflict of Interest Suit